rrmckinney/fwx-wind/docs/source/code.md

 }
 ```
 Setup loop to write wind speed and direction to the ouput file.
 The sensor does not have an internal clock, but does keep track of millisecinds since power was introduced.
-However, due to memory it can only keep track of a certain number of milliseconds, so we need to convert them to hours/minutes/seconds.
+However, due to memory it can only keep track of a certain number of milliseconds, so we need to convert them to hours:minutes:seconds.

 ```
 void loop() {